adadouche/esigelec-ue-lsp/TP/05 - Setup your cluster for MapReduce.md

  - Resource Manager	: http://localhost:8088/cluster/nodes

 You can now close each of the Ubuntu terminal for the Master Resource Manager & Slaves Node Manager.

+> ### **Warning:**
+>
+> When checking the Resource Manager, you may notice that your Node Manger are marked as **Unhealthy Nodes**.
+> There are multiple reason this can happen, and the most common one is disk space.
+> You can change the default value for the following yarn-site properties to relax the rule:
+>  - yarn.nodemanager.disk-health-checker.min-healthy-disks
+>  - yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage

 ## Stop HDFS & Yarn processes